duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/setup_dependencies.md

 If `bash` - you'll need to modify your `.bashrc` file.
 If `zsh` - you'll need to modify yout `.zshrc` file.

+Remember to `source` your config file if you want to keep using the current shell session.

+**3) Install pip3**
+Your computer may already have pip3 installed.
+Check by running `pip3 --version`.

+If you're rewarded with a successful version output, continue on.

+If not, get on google and search for "How to install pip3 macosx"